cjus/node-neo4j-presentation/presentation/readme.md

 <img src="nycsubway.jpg" width="500"/>

-A look at cities throughout the world reveal airports, and in larger cities - airport hubs - which connect flights to destinations around the globe.
-Yes, the paths of air travel, and ships, form a network graph.
+A look at cities throughout the world reveal airports, and in larger cities - airport hubs - which connect flights to other flights and destinations around the globe.
+Yes, the paths of air travel, and ships, also form a network graph.

 <img src="onworld-map.jpg" width="500"/>